PseudoDevs/IamGhost/amd6.md

-Last updated: 2024-04-08 14:59:39
+Last updated: 2024-04-08 15:00:44
-Random Quote: I don't bring lunch on Tuesdays.
-It's square pizza day. - Devi Vishwakumar
+Random Quote: Robb Stark won the war on the battlefield and lost it in a bedchamber.  -  Jaime Lannister